Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 * Codes (Arduino & MATLAB): contains the Arduino and MATLAB files used to simulate and control the CRP
 * Components: contains the datasheets of the components of the CRP
 * Papers: contains the master thesis paper of the projet and the related published paper
-* Teahcing material: contains the teaching material related to the use of the CRP in our department.
+* Teaching material: contains the teaching material related to the use of the CRP in our department.

 ## Components
 * Microcontroller: Arduino DUE